harry75369/grave2esc/README.md

 ## Why?!

 Because for smaller keyboards, esp. of 60%/70% layouts, the GRAVE key and the ESC key may not co-exist.
-And some keyboard firmware has ridiculous settings about how to switch between them, let alone some firmware that is not customizable at all.
+And some keyboard firmware has ridiculous behaviour switching between them, let alone some firmware that is not customizable at all.
 This bothers particularly Vim users a lot!

 ## Dependencies